Manmay/JSefa/readme.txt

 XML and back again using an iterator-style interface.
 Furthermore JSefa provides iterator-style interfaces (Serializer and Deserializer) independent of the serialization format type (XML, CSV or whatever).
-The current implementation provides implementations of these interfaces for XML, CSV, and FLR.
+The current version provides implementations of these interfaces for XML, CSV, and FLR.

 2. RELEASE INFO